AymanProjects/flutter-flavorz/README.md

-# Falvors with Pure Dart 🍧
+# Flavors with Pure Dart 🍧

 This package will ease how you manage your app Flavors(Environments).